laravel/pail/README.md

 To stop tailing logs, press `Ctrl+C` at any time.

-### Filtering logs
+### Filtering Logs

 #### `--filter`

-Sometimes, you may want to filter logs by their entire content and for that, you can use the `--filter` option:
+You may use the `--filter` option to filter logs by their type, file, message, and stack trace content:

 ```bash
 php artisan pail --filter="QueryException"